dojo/dojo.io/site/source/tutorials/accessibility.md

 ```

 ## Focus Management
-Dojo 2 will provide a focus manager for situations where focus needs to be directly managed, since directly touching the DOM within widgets is discouraged.
+Dojo 2 will provide a focus manager for situations where focus needs to be directly managed, since the [virtual DOM approach](./working_with_virtual_dom) means directly touching the DOM within widgets is discouraged.
 This feature is currently in development.

 ## Writing Custom Widgets
 All DOM attributes can be set with `VirtualDomProperties` so, apart from managing focus, no extra tools should be required to create strongly accessible widgets.
 For example, the following code would create an accessible popup button: